Gizra/Gizra-Way-Book/our_brand.md

 This can be a prototype, a Minimal Viable Product, or Proof of Concept.
 The challenge here is how to make the most of a limited budget and short iteration.
 Our budget driven approach gives us a great advantage here since we know how to define the project well and time-box it both on a project wide level (3-4 months, 1-3 developers) and at the individual task level.

-Don't get it wrong, we do and enjoy projects that also sit in the middle of these two edges.
-Every project challenges us in some way and teaches us a little more about how we can be better.
+In fact, the truth is that we approach complex system in the same manner we approach a lean project.
+Small, iterative steps.
+So, in a way, the scale of the project hardly matters - it's the mind set we are coming with.

 ## Our Tools
 Drupal is not the only open source tool in our toolbox.
 We are also creative users of and active participants in the communities for projects such as NodeJs, AngularJS, Jekyll, and Elm.
 We tend to sit at the bleeding-edge of web technologies because that is where all the fun is.
 We are always looking out for better ways to do things.